williamberman/vq-diffusion-notebook/README.md

 to your google drive.
 The cells which request google drive access are marked as such and can be skipped as long as the weights are downloaded from the huggingface hub.

+#### Changes from original VQ-Diffusion
+This runs a fork of the original VQ-Diffusion repository with a few commits to assist verifying.
+I.e. writing intermediate latents to disk and returning PIL objects.

 #### Notebook Steps

 1. Installs dependencies.